ethan-ck/Alexandria/Networking/IP Configuration Troubleshooting.md

 	- Ensure that the scope is activated

 - Improper IP configuration
+	- automatically assign IP address OR ensure that the Ip address is in the exclusion in the scope in the DHCP server
+	- after configuring the settings, release and renew the lease with ipconfig

 - Command line tools
 	- ipconfig and ipconfig /all